-1 The data presented on RCRAInfoWeb may change as regulators are allowed to make additions, corrections, and/or deletions to their data based on updated data received from facilities.
-Therefore, the data should be referenced as of the data extraction.
+1 The data presented on RCRAInfo Web may change as regulators are allowed to make additions, corrections, and/or deletions to their data based on updated data received from facilities.
+Therefore, the data should be referenced as of the date of the data extraction.